scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 * Update the Lambda IAM role to authorize it to access DynamoDB and S3.

 <img src="./assets/mbx-lambda-00003.png" width="600">

+* Copy/Paste the code in the index.js file in this repo into the blank Lambda function code panel.

 * Create a REST API using the API Gateway using the following structure.